a4fr/my_nerd_bot/README.md

 my_nerd_bot
 ------------
 `my_nerd_bot` is a cute telegram bot that help you in every where.
 It return first lines of given word wikipedia's page.
 Also it has some funny CheatCode.
-CheatCode is a word or an expression that has a special define for `my_nerd_bot` (eg. tell bot `گشنمه` of `w shiraz`).
+CheatCode is a word or an expression that has a special define for `my_nerd_bot` (eg. tell bot `گشنمه` or `w shiraz`).
 Start chat with `my_nerd_bot` in telegram web version http://telegram.me/my_nerd_bot .